THE 2016 PRECEPTORSHIP IS OPEN

 It is common for students from different schools to have different beginning and ending dates for the overall preceptorship.

 Please complete the online application.
 Those accepted into the program will be notified via email.
-Two QCOM MS II or MSIV will be accepted in 2013.
+Three QCOM MS II or MSIV will be accepted in 2016.